How Long Does Foam Rolling Take to Loosen Tight Hips | 321 STRONG Answers

 ### How often should I foam roll for tight hips?

 Daily rolling produces the fastest results.
-For most people, 8 to 12 minutes per day covering the hip flexors, TFL, glutes, and piriformis is enough.
+For a lot of people, 8 to 12 minutes per day covering the hip flexors, TFL, glutes, and piriformis is enough.
 Even 5 minutes of targeted daily rolling will produce measurable improvement within two weeks.

 ## References